 - Relax your shoulders and also relax your grip on the bar.

 - Move your butt to the rear of the saddle.

 - Lower your torso along the top tube.
-Make yourself long to balance your weight along the bike’s wheelbase.
+Make yourself long to balance your weight along with the bike’s wheelbase.

 - As you enter the turn, push your inside leg against the top tube (in our left turn example, that’s the left leg).
-Do not stick it out so it’s pointing into the turn like motorcycle road racers do.
+Do not stick it out so it’s pointing into the turn as motorcycle road racers do.
 Pushing your knee into the top tube will automatically turn your hips toward the outside of the turn.
 This makes the bike dive rapidly into the corner but in total control.

 - Press your outside leg’s inner thigh against the saddle, pushing the bike down and to the inside against the pressure of your weighted outside foot.